Rayyan995/ReactJS-Basics-Course-Documentation/03_first_component.md

     ```
     render( <AppComponent/>, window.document.getElementById("app") );
     ```
-        * Hint: to use any method ` document ` we should precede it with ` window.document ` since this code is not lying in the ` window `.
+        * Hint: to use any method on ` document ` we should precede it with ` window ` since this code is not lying in the ` window `.